 - Quake I has the Pentagram of Protection.
 While it has obvious combat utility, it can also be used to find secret areas hidden in lava.
 It doesn't protect your armor from damage, though.

 - Quake II has an invulnerability powerup, too, without the pentagram's armor drawback.
 However, since it's portable, it falls in Too Awesome to Use territory.

 - The Hexen games have the Icon of the Defender.
 Instead of invincibility it provides a near-perfect defense whose nature varies greatly with the invoker's class.
 You can be killed with one active, but it's a lot less likely and some sources of damage may in fact be shut out entirely.

 - Descent has an invulnerability power-up, in the form of a blue glimmering orb encircled by two linked rings which, irritatingly, could be stolen by the Thief-Bot.

 - Serious Sam - The Second Encounter has an invulnerability powerup.

-- Super Pac-Man added a second type of Energizer, the Super Pill, which turned him into a giant and did make him completely invincible (Word of God has said that he was meant to be flying "over" the maze and the monsters), but didn't let him go on the offensive like regular Energizers.
+- Super Pac-Man added a second type of Energizer, the Super Pill, which turned him into a giant and did make him completely invincible (Word of God has said that he was meant to be flying "over" the maze and the monsters, but as of Super Smash Bros.
+4 it appears Namco has settled on the "grows larger" angle), but didn't let him go on the offensive like regular Energizers.

 - Pineapple in Trog transforms you into a full grown dinosaur who can eat cavemen and demolish obstacles.